openai/gpt-discord-bot/README.md

 ---
 # GPT Discord Bot

-Example Discord bot written in Python that uses the [completions API](https://beta.openai.com/docs/api-reference/completions) to have conversations with the `text-davinci-003` model, and the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.
+Example Discord bot written in Python that uses the [chat completions API](https://platform.openai.com/docs/api-reference/chat/create) to have conversations with the `gpt-3.5-turbo` model, and the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.

-**THIS IS NOT CHATGPT.**

 This bot uses the [OpenAI Python Library](https://github.com/openai/openai-python) and [discord.py](https://discordpy.readthedocs.io/).